 Because of your determination, leadership skills, and willingness to take responsibility, I have noticed that <details of outcome>.

-There is no cut-and-dry perfect way to style and draft an employee appreciation letter.
+There is no one perfect way to style and draft an employee appreciation letter.
 This is because each employee and employer relationship differs, and every company chooses different ways to show thanks.

 Keep our tips, tricks, and employee appreciation letter samples in mind next time you feel that an employee needs some appreciation and recognition.
-We can assure you that this simple thank you will go a long way!

-Keep our tips, tricks, and templates in mind next time you feel that an employee needs appreciation and recognition.
-We can assure you that this simple thank you will go a really long way!
+We can assure you that a simple thank you will go a long way!